COVID-19 and the Caribbean Internet Webinars

 The weekly COVID-19 and the Caribbean Internet Webinar Series will examine the technologies, regulations, policies and politics and regulation of Internet traffic, and issues such as content policy (or policing), traffic management, and net neutrality.
 Join us and help shape a new Caribbean Internet reality.

-Additional details and Registration available on the CaribNOG website.
+Additional details and recordings available on the CaribNOG website.

 The COVID-19 and the Caribbean Internet Webinar Series will cover four key areas:

 Internet and Network Infrastructure